peterkhe1999/CheatSheet/OSED/README.md

 `bp ntdll!ExecuteHandler2`

-When the access violation is triggered, the 1st entry in `ExceptionList` is not overwritten by our buffer => Is still a valid `_EXCEPTION_REGISTRATION_RECORD` structure.
+When the access violation is triggered, the 1st entry in `ExceptionList` is not overwritten by our buffer.

 Our overflow only affects the following `_EXCEPTION_REGISTRATION_RECORD` structure in the linked list.